Skip to main content

 The optimization of the growth hormone axis provides another compelling case for the academic rationale behind peptide therapy.
 Direct administration of recombinant human growth hormone (rhGH) creates a sustained, non-pulsatile elevation of serum GH levels.
 This disrupts the natural circadian rhythm of GH secretion, which is characterized by large, intermittent pulses, primarily during deep sleep.

-This non-physiological pattern of exposure can lead to tachyphylaxis (receptor desensitization) and an increased risk of such as insulin resistance and edema.
+This non-physiological pattern of exposure can lead to tachyphylaxis (receptor desensitization) and an increased risk of side effects such as insulin resistance and edema.
 Growth Hormone Secretagogues (GHS) offer a mechanistically distinct and physiologically more harmonious alternative.

 These peptides stimulate the patient’s own pituitary somatotrophs to release endogenous GH, preserving the natural pulsatile pattern.
 A deeper look at the specific peptides reveals a spectrum of potencies, half-lives, and secondary effects that allow for highly tailored clinical protocols.